 If you are just replacing the electric shower, a plumber may be able to fully install the shower as the electrical cables are already there.

-If you’re looking for an upgrade from your current shower situation, or simply want to install a new shower, electric showers are definitely worth considering.
+If you’re looking for an upgrade from your current shower, or simply want to install a new shower, electric showers are definitely worth considering.
 Who wouldn’t want almost instant hot water, and to save money on your energy bill?

 Discover our range of modern electric showers from leading brands.
 If you change your mind, you can return them in 60 days, or exchange items for up to 90 days.